If you make these fire hydrant mistakes, you’ll win a $115 parking fine

 - Keep a tape measure in your glove compartment

 - If you get a fire hydrant ticket, do not leave the location without taking photographs galore!
-Please be sure that you photograph your front bumper next to a landmark so you can return later to photograph a tape measurement of the distance.

-It is always challenging to fight a fire hydrant ticket and tough to win.
+It is always challenging to fight a hydrant ticket and tough to win.
 But an ounce of precaution is worth $115.

 Read Larry’s suggestions to Joe about how to fix his defense package